 Not all Doom and Gloom

-Far from the designs of red-eyed robots, ML is used frequently and often “dozens of times a day without you knowing it” (Lee Bell, writer for Wired).
-When you enter a typo into Google, for instance, the system has learned that the misspelt word was not the intended word and generates an alternative (‘Did you mean?’).
-The same concept applies when searching for features such as the ‘Top ten places to visit in Amsterdam’.
-The system has learnt from the data provided based on positive and negative reviews and feedback, which order to show these places to the user and categorises items without being programmed to do so.
+Far from red-eyed robots, ML is used “dozens of times a day” (Lee Bell).
+For instance, when you enter a typo into Google the system has learned that misspellings are not intended.
+From this, it generates an alternative option.
+The same concept applies when searching for features.
+Take the ‘Top ten Towns’, for instance.
+The system has learnt from positive/ negative feedback, which order to list these places.
+It can then categorise items without being programmed to do so.

-Not only can ML aid in menial daily tasks efficiently and effectively but Mahesh Pancholi, Research Computing and Life Sciences Specialist, states that “there isn’t an area that can’t benefit from artificial intelligence”.
-From Apple’s Siri to Smart Home devices, you use AI’s at your bank, in your car and on your smartphone.
-AI’s can aid in decision-making which can either be accepted or rejected by the observer, to which the AI/ML will learn from and improve.
+Mahesh Pancholi, argues that “there isn’t an area that can’t benefit from AI”.
+You use AI’s at your bank, in your car and on your smartphone.
+They can aid in decision-making which can either be accepted or rejected.
+In addition, the AI/ML will learn from your opinions and improve.

 AI’s can make life more stimulating by perfecting monotonous tasks.
 In addition, assignments are completed at a faster rate.
 This, consequently, creates time for other things.
 Which, in turn, makes your day more productive.